What to see in India in 2 weeks?

 The tipping policy was not any more clear in hotels.
 We noticed how luxury hotels seemed to have a no-tipping policy.

 We often didn’t have the chance to hand over the tip.
-On the occasions were we did they were overly grateful.
+On the occasions where we did, they were overly grateful.
 Less luxurious hotels often showed a completely different picture.

 Hotel porters in these hotels would put on a whole show and acted like our bags weighed at least 50kg each.
 They clearly expected a tip and did not make a start to leave the room until we handed them the Baksheesh.
 We tipped the first group with pleasure, but the 2nd group gave us a bad feeling.